 Murata's General MLCC products are designed for use in devices with a typical lifetime around 10 years.
-Murata's general MLCC products are designed so that the useful lifetime can be extended longer than 10 years under the following conditions: [80% of the rated voltage or less, Maximum operating temperature -20 degree C or less] Extended useful lifetime, under specific operating conditions, can be estimated from the chart.
+Murata's general MLCC products are designed so that the estimated useful life can be extended longer than 10 years under the following conditions: [80% of the rated voltage or less, Maximum operating temperature -20 degree C or less] The estimated useful life under actual operating conditions can be approximated from the chart.

-%The useful lifetime is the time when cumulative failure rate becomes 1%.%Please note that the useful lifetime data is for reference only and not guaranteed.
+%The estimated useful life is the time when the cumulative failure rate of continuous use is 1%. %The estimated useful life data is provided for reference only.
+Please use it as a rough estimate when designing and using devices.
+The data is not intended as a guarantee of the product lifetime.